Koatty/koatty_core/docs/api/koatty_core.implementsserviceinterface.md

 ## implementsServiceInterface() function

-check is implements Service Interface
+Check if a class implements the IService interface.

 **Signature:**